win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Blog.ApiHost/blog/projects/cms-backend.md

 ## Timeline
 - **Sep 2025** CMS investigations to choose a solution for the blog.
 - **Oct 2025** First version of CMS Backend.

+## Further Ideas
+- The system can not only be the backend for frontend API, but also has options to make posting in different systems.
+The package `Laraue.CmsBackend.Telegram` can contain tools to run the bot which will post new articles to channels by specified criteria.
+Posts can have attributes to separate posts to different distribution channels.